Paul McGann: Later career

 He also gained acclaim for his portrayal of William Bush in the final four instalments of the ITV/A&E television series Hornblower, based on the Horatio Hornblower books by C.S.
 Forrester.
 He initially appears in the 2001 episode "Mutiny", with Bush being the 2nd Lieutenant of HMS Renown (and Hornblower's superior).
 In the 7th episode, "Loyalty", he agrees to join Hornblower as his 1st Lieutenant when Hornblower takes command of HMS Hotspur.
 McGann again portrays Bush in the 2003 finale of the series, "Duty".

 In 2006, he appeared in the television drama Tripping Over.
 In 2007, McGann starred alongside Dervla Kirwan, Lorraine Ashbourne and David Bradley in BBC One drama True Dare Kiss, written by Debbie Horsfield.
 In 2010, McGann played a major role in a feature-length episode of long-running BBC mystery series Jonathan Creek, as well as appearing as a regular in the crime drama Luther.
 In 2011, McGann played a major role as an Assistant Commissioner with something to hide in the final episode of Waking the Dead and also featured in Simon Gray's Butley alongside Dominic West at the Duchess Theatre in London.

+McGann portrayed Ambassador Durian in The Minister of Chance, a fantasy audio drama released in six parts from 2011 to 2013.
+The series is a spin-off of the Doctor Who audio drama Death Comes to Time, but has no official connection to the franchise.
+In February 2014, a crowdfunded short film based on the first instalment of The Minister of Chance was released to those who had helped fund it.
+McGann has done audio narration for BBC documentaries, including the 2014 BBC Scotland production, Apples, Pears and Paint: How to Make a Still Life Painting.

 In 2017, McGann joined the cast of the long-running BBC series Holby City, playing neurosurgeon John Gaskell.
+McGann portrays antagonist Noah Shackleton in the audio drama adaptation of The Phoenix Files.
+The Australian production is the largest audio drama ever produced in Australia with a cast of 42 actors.
+McGann appears in all three instalments of the science-fiction dystopian thriller series.

 Starting in 2021, he hosts the British Podcast Awards Gold-winning Noiser Podcast Network production Real Dictators, a history podcast that explores the lives, personalities, and regimes of authoritarian leaders.

-Audio books and voice work

-McGann is also known for audiobook narration having read several Pat Barker and Bernard Cornwell novels.
-He narrated the abridged audiobook of Jeff Noon's 1993 cyberpunk classic Vurt.

-McGann continues to play the Eighth Doctor on audio.
-McGann's first Big Finish audio play appearance was in 2001 in the story Storm Warning.
-It was through the Big Finish audio plays that McGann's Doctor faced many classic Doctor Who villains like the Daleks (in various different audio plays, the first of which being The Time of the Daleks) and the Cybermen (first encountered by the Eighth Doctor on audio in Sword of Orion).

-Five Eighth Doctor dramas were broadcast in BBC 7's The 7th Dimension slot between August 2005 and January 2006.
-They were in release order, starting with Storm Warning, although Minuet in Hell was judged unsuitable for the timeslot, and skipped.
-Two more Eighth Doctor audios, Shada and The Chimes of Midnight, were broadcast in December 2005 and January 2006.
-All six of these stories were rebroadcast on BBC7 beginning in July 2006.
-In 2007 and 2008, a series of audio plays starring McGann as the Eighth Doctor and Sheridan Smith as companion Lucie Miller was broadcast on BBC7.